Jwhiteh28/Network-file-shares-and-permissions/README.md

 <br />

-<h2>Step 10: Try to access the "Accounts" folder as the Domain User</h2>
+<h2>Step 10: Try to access the "accounting" folder as the Domain User</h2>
 <b>Next, we’ll observe what happens when the Domain User attempts to access the Accounts folder</b>
 <ul>
   <li>Go to the File Explorer and click on the Accounts folder in CLIENT-1 vm</li>